 Ask your GP or specialist to discuss your medical history and individual circumstances if you are concerned about vaccination and the effect on existing conditions.

 For some people, who should not have the AstraZeneca COVID-19 vaccine, the Pfizer COVID-19 vaccine is recommended.
 The Australian Government Department of Health has information on medical conditions that fall into this category.

 If you have a question or need information about COVID-19 or the COVID-19 vaccines:

 To best protect the community and reduce the spread of the virus, some groups of people are able to access priority vaccination appointments.
 The groups are based on:

 - vulnerability or regular contact with vulnerable people.

 Learn more about the priority groups.

 Aboriginal and Torres Strait Islander people

-All Aboriginal and Torres Strait Islander people aged 16 and older are eligible to get a priority vaccine through the Vaccine Clinic Finder.
+All Aboriginal and Torres Strait Islander people aged 12 and over are eligible to get a priority vaccine through the Vaccine Clinic Finder.